Anjithajm/cutout/README.md

 ## 📑 Overview

-This reads an input table containing target celestial coordinates (RA, Dec) along with associated FITS tile filenames, and produces small cutout images centered at those positions.
+This reads an input table containing target celestial coordinates (RA, Dec) along with associated FITS tile filenames, and produces cutout images centered at those positions.
-If the object located in multiple tiles the code coadds them using interpolation-based reprojection.
+If the object is located in multiple tiles, the code coadds them using interpolation-based reprojection.

 **Key features:**
--cutout generation for objects located in single-tile and multi-tiles
+-cutout generation for objects located in single-tile and multi-tile.

 ---